pgracio/dhis2-docker/README.md

 ```
 git clone git://github.com/pgracio/dhis2-docker.git
 cd dhis2-docker
-docker-compose up
+docker-compose up -d
 ```

-Once the container is up, open url http://127.0.0.1:8580 and connect using usernmame `admin` and password `district` as explained in the [dhis2 documentation](https://www.dhis2.org/doc/snapshot/en/user/html/ch02.html#d5e283)
+Once the container is up, open url http://127.0.0.1:8085 and connect using usernmame `admin` and password `district` as explained in the [dhis2 documentation](https://www.dhis2.org/doc/snapshot/en/user/html/ch02.html#d5e283)

 When running on Mac OS X or Windows pointing to localhost will fail.
 It fails because de Docker Host address is not the localhost but instead the address of boot2docker VM.
 Run `$ boot2docker ip` to get Docker Host address.